evildmp/afraid-to-commit/docs/conflicts.rst

 In this section you will:

-*	merge changes from a remote branch
+*	encounter a merge conflict on GitHub
+*	encounter a merge conflict on the commandline
-*	create a new temporary Git branch for working in
+*	resolve the confluct in a new temporary Git branch

 Encountering a merge conflict on GitHub